 - Get them to exercise and eat regularly.
 Becoming involved in sports or some other form of physical activity that gets teens moving allows teens to unwind from their daily stress.

 - Create a sleep schedule.
 Sleep plays a crucial role in overall teen health and although teens need 8-10 hours of sleep, most teens are averaging 7-7.25 hours of sleep per night.
 Setting a time when electronics get turned off and they are in a quiet, relaxing place can help their brains slow down and their bodies prepare for sleep.

 - Teach your teen to break up a large task, such as a project or studying for a test, into smaller, easier tasks over an extended period of time.

-- Help them learn relaxation exercises such as abdominal breathing and muscle relaxation techniques.
+- Help them learn relaxation exercises such as abdominal breathing, muscle relaxation techniques, and yoga.

 The best thing you can do to support your teen experiencing stress is to give them your full support.
 Knowing that you’ll always be there for them is extremely important for their confidence and self esteem.

-Asheville Academy for Girls, a therapeutic boarding school for young girls ages 10-14, helps girls struggling with emotional and behavioral issues such as teen stress, anxiety, and depression cope with their struggles.
+Asheville Academy, a therapeutic boarding school for young girls ages 10-14, helps girls struggling with emotional and behavioral issues such as teen stress, anxiety, and depression cope with their struggles.
 With a caring, experienced staff and a personalized academic atmosphere, Asheville Academy can guide your daughter on a path towards success.

 For more information about Asheville Academy, please call 800-264-8709.